 Time for other activities

+Can a toddler become addicted to screens?
 A genuine addiction to screens or video games is rare in early childhood.
 That said, many young children spend far too much time using electronic devices.
 It prevents them from developing a healthy relationship with screens and increases the risk that they will overuse them later in life.
-Psychologist Marie-Anne Sergerie suggests that parents pay attention to behaviours that might indicate their child has a problem with screens: throwing tantrums when asked to turn off electronic devices, lying about their use of screens or using them in secret, using screens to calm down or feel better, preferring screens to friends, or displaying little interest in other activities.
-“Establishing rules that limit screen time early in your child’s life is a good way to prevent addiction,” she says. |
+Psychologist Marie-Anne Sergerie suggests that parents pay attention to behaviours that might indicate their child has a problem with screens: throwing tantrums when asked to turn off electronic devices, lying about their use of screens or using them in secret, using screens to calm down or feel better, preferring screens to friends, or displaying little interest in other activities. |

 Should we go so far as to prohibit young children from using screen devices?
 “It’s up to parents to decide what’s right for their kids, but screens are a part of our lives and they’re here to stay, so it’s a good idea to show kids how to use them responsibly,” says Normand Landry, a professor at TÉLUQ University and holder of the Canada Research Chair in Media Education and Human Rights.